Home » Luxury Yacht Charters – Blog Section » Wines from the Aeolian Islands

 Typically, they are 95% Malvasia and 5% Corinto Nero, a rare local variety.
 Historically, Lipari winemakers make three styles with 11.5%, 18%, and 20% alcohol.

-The top winemakers to explore on Lipari are Tenuta di Castellaro and Criesia Vecchia.
+The top Aeolian Islands winemakers to explore on Lipari are Tenuta di Castellaro and Criesia Vecchia.

 Salina

-North of Lipari is the more wild island of Salina.
-Most notably adorned with two volcano peaks, Salina was once called Didyme, a dialect for twins.
+North of Lipari is the wilder island of Salina.
+Since it has two volcano peaks, Salinia also has the name Didyme, a dialect for twins.
 This unique landscape attracts and retains more rainwater, fostering more vegetation than its counterparts.
 Wine and capers grow closer to the coasts, while beautiful hiking trails wind around the twin volcano peaks.

 Hauner, a designer turned winemaker from Brescia, is perhaps the most famous Salina winemaker.
 In fact, Hauner is a key player in legitimizing and bolstering the Aeolian wine industry as a whole.
 Alongside Hauner is Caravaglio, another determined winemaker crafting premium sweet and dry Malvasia wines for the past 40 years.